-A wonderful and rare doll's enamel dinner service decorated with rose buds and leaf sprigs, and each piece finished with a blue trim; very much in tune with the current trend "cottage core", an aesthetic which celebrates an idealised rural life.
-This is part of an extensive collection of miniature enamel kitchen ware, previously owned by the miniaturist specialist and collector extraordinaire Joan Dunk.
+A wonderful, rare antique doll's enamel dinner service decorated with rose buds and leaf sprigs, and each piece finished with a blue trim; very much in tune with the current trend "cottage core", an aesthetic which celebrates an idealised rural life.
+This is part of an extensive collection of miniature enamel kitchen ware, previously owned by the late miniaturist specialist and collector extraordinaire Joan Dunk.
 We were lucky enough to purchase some of her collection at auction, which we are now offering here.

 We are selling the set as separate items.
 Please make your choice in the box below, once you have studied the options that follow.

 The house contents of Joan Dunk (1930 – 2019) – a stalwart of Portobello Road Antique Market, London - went under the hammer in 2020, and the sale exceeded all expectations, doubling its presale estimate.
 It was rare to see a collection of such desirable and eclectic items fresh to the market and accumulated by such an expert eye.
 For as well as selling antiques for a living Joan also collected and her tiny London terrace house was packed from floor to ceiling.

 Her stall was called "IDA", the trade name of an early twentieth century German kitchen equipment manufacturer, which she adapted to ‘Interesting Domestic Appliances’.
 She was particularly fond of miniatures, small irons, nutmeg graters, spectacles, bisque Christmas cake decorations, treen, moulds, spice racks, doll’s houses – and their furniture and miniature kitchenalia - and ephemeral curios.
 Fittingly, she passed away while in mid flow of ordering fish and chips.